Phonicmas/Warhammer40kServitors/README.md

 Add the mechanic to make them able to break down, needing a pawn to carry them to a service station to repair them.
 Make recipe for the repair ^^ same for all

-Make recipe to allow to install different weapons on combat servitors